 - Three weeks of School Attachment Programme, within twenty weeks of school internship programme, shall be carried out during the second semester in local/nearby school(s).
-After required practicing in their own teachers' education institution, the student teachers may be attached to regional language medium schools; and the rest may be placed in other schools. - ➤ In this semester the student teachers shall practice micro teaching skills with the help of their Subject Supervisors and at the end of the practice micro teaching programme, student teachers shall be required to submit a report consisting of practice micro teaching lessons and the peer feedback sheets to the institution. - ➤ In each school one or two group leaders can be selected among the student teachers for smooth functioning of the Micro Teaching.
+After required practicing in their own teachers' education institution, the student teachers may be attached to regional language medium schools; and the rest may be placed in other schools. - ➤ In this semester the student teachers shall practice micro teaching skills with the help of their Subject Supervisors and at the end of the practice micro teaching programme, student teachers shall be required to submit a report consisting of practice micro teaching lessons and the peer feedback sheets to the institution. - ➤ Out of 3 Weeks, 2 Weeks for LD and Micro teaching skill practice and one week school visit for Micro teaching is to be held. - ➤ In each school one or two group leaders can be selected among the student teachers for smooth functioning of the Micro Teaching.